Labor and Employment Relations (LER)

 Full or part-time practice of human resources or employment relations in an off-campus government, corporate or not-for-profit environment.
 Approved for S/U grading only.
 May be repeated in separate terms.
 Prerequisite: Must be a student in the LER program.

 Students in labor and industrial relations may register for this unit with the consent of the curriculum adviser and the adviser under whom the student will perform individual study or research.
 Such individual work may include special study in a subject matter for which no course is available or an individual research project, including on-the-job research in industry, which is not being undertaken for a thesis.
-Approved for letter and S/U grading.
+0 to 8 graduate hours.
+No professional credit.
+Approved for Letter and S/U grading.
+May be repeated if topics vary; unlimited credit hours for graduate and professional students.

 General framework for the analysis of employment relationships.
 Topics include industrial relations theory, the American system of collective bargaining, intercountry system differences, and human resource management strategies and practices.
 Prerequisite: Graduate standing.